kuberlab/docs/docs/index.md

 ## Kuberlab Basics

-This tutorial provides a step-by-step guide to initial setup of the Kuberlab Application Management Platform, which will help you automate the following:
+This tutorial provides a step-by-step guide to the initial setup of the Kuberlab Application Management Platform, which will help you automate the following:

 * Infrastructure Management

-* Application Management
+* AI Application Management

-* Integrating Public Applications
+* Integrating Public Applications in your project

 * Deploying Your Applications

+The steps are listed in the order they are to be performed.

 ## Requirements

-1. Source code account on one of the following: Google, Github, Gitlab or Bitbucket
+1. Source code account on one of the following: Github, Gitlab or Bitbucket

 2. Cluster to run applications on, via one of the following: AWS, GCP or local Kubernetes server(s)